Cr3zy-dev/CryptoScope/README.md

 # 🚀 CryptoScope: Professional Cryptocurrency Analysis Platform

-**CryptoScope** is a powerful and intuitive command-line interface (CLI) tool for real-time cryptocurrency market analysis.
-Leveraging data from the CoinGecko API, it delivers vital market metrics, price trends, and algorithmic investment signals to aid your crypto research.
+**CryptoScope** is a powerful and intuitive command-line interface (CLI) tool for comprehensive cryptocurrency market analysis.
+Leveraging advanced data from the CoinGecko API, it now delivers critical market metrics, sophisticated technical indicators, and enhanced algorithmic investment signals to empower your crypto research.

 ---